otwcode/otwarchive/README.md

 How to Contribute
 ----------

 Volunteers are always welcome both for coding and testing!

-Please [contact us](http://transformativeworks.org/contact/volunteers%20and%20recruiting) for full details on how to get involved.
+[Read more about volunteering with the OTW](http://transformativeworks.org/how-you-can-help/volunteer) or [drop into our Campfire chatroom](https://fanarchive.campfirenow.com/7e097) if you have any questions.

+You can also submit a pull request; we'll get back to you as soon as we can!

 * Bug Tracking: https://code.google.com/p/otwarchive/issues/list
 * Developer Documentation: https://github.com/otwcode/otwarchive/wiki